 To give you a bit of background, I was born and raised in rural(ish) Upstate, NY on a two acre plot of land.
 We had a nice backyard, piles of gravel in the weeds, and a deep ditch ─ all of which were fantastic places to play in.
 My brothers and I ran around the ‘mountains’ out back and played with plastic dinosaurs and rubber dollar store lizards and frogs.

 I came into a love for reading a bit late, but I reveled in playing make-believe, and that burgeoned into a love for stories which I have fallen deeper and deeper into over the years.
 We moved in the spring of 2007 to a bigger house that had a tree to climb and woods to explore, and it was there that I discovered the magic of Narnia and Middle-Earth, graduating from fairies and unicorns to dragons and knights.
-I also began writing, and the autumn after graduating from high school I began working in earnest on a story called The Journey Taken.
+I also began writing, and the autumn after graduating from high school I began working in earnest on a story I called The Journey Taken (for lack of a cooler title).
 The story and characters ran away with me, and to this day I treasure that as the best writing experience I’ve had so far.
 The first volume of the series was published a year later, and I still remember how surreal it was to hold a printed and bound manifestation of what had been going on inside my head for the past year ─ and then several more to come.

 That story traveled with me to yet another new home, this time a wee farm in Arcadia, where I now spend my days canning tomatoes, stacking hay bales, and all manner of farmhouse-y type things (like making yogurt, beeswax candles, and sweeping cat hair).
 I also began a tiny bakery business called NovelTea Kitchen, which has allowed me to ply my love and fascination with cooking, baking, and preserving.